neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 Similar call should be added for the tenant.

-It would be great to have some way of subscribing to the results (appart from looking at logs/metrics).
+It would be great to have some way of subscribing to the results (apart from looking at logs/metrics).

 Migration is executed as described above.
 One subtlety is that (local) deletion on